 The particle size range between 1 and 10 μ m is especially important in air pollution control.
 A major fraction of the particulate matter generated in some industrial sources is in this size range.
 Furthermore, all particles less than or equal to 10 μ m are considered respirable and are regulated as PM10.
 Figure 3-2 shows a comparison of 1, 10, and 100 μ m particles.
-Note the substantial difference in size between these particles.
+It is apparent that there is a substantial difference in size between these particles.

 Figure 3-2.
-1 μ m and 10 μ m particles compared to a 100 μ m particle.
+1 μm and 10 μm particles compared to a 100 μm particle